 EndNote CWYW and collaboration in Office 365, SharePoint and Google Docs best practice

-Please also see: s EndNote X8, X9 or EndNote 20 CWYW compatible with MS Office 365 / MS Word 365?
+Please also see: Is EndNote X8, X9 or EndNote 20 CWYW compatible with MS Office 365 / MS Word 365?

 This issue describes how to safely share Microsoft Word documents you may create using EndNote (Online) when you are not on the same local area network, e.g. Office 365, SharePoint and Google Docs.
 (If you are on the same local area network, you can just keep the Word document in a shared folder.)